SAS-DHRH/genai-cch-toolkit/index.md

 ---
-title: A Generative AI, data protection and intellectual property in digital cultural heritage toolkit
+title: A toolkit for Generative AI, data protection and intellectual property in digital cultural heritage
 layout: content
 ---